atesgoral/requirejs-namespace-plugin/README.md

 # RequireJS Namespace Plugin
 A RequireJS plugin for construcing namespaces from modules.

-## Rationale
+## Before

-There is a lot of error-prone boilerplate involved with defining a namespace when using regular means.
+There is a lot of error-prone boilerplate involved with defining a namespace by regular means.

 Let's say we're trying to define a 'fruits' namespace.
 The folder structure is follows: